-Participants and Procedure.
-Three-hundred and seven undergraduate students participated in exchange for course credit.
-One participant was excluded due to a procedural error, resulting in a final sample of 306 (80% women, $M{age} = 20.39$, SD = 3.31).
+Participants and procedure.
+Three hundred seven undergraduate students participated in exchange for course credit.
+One participant was excluded due to a procedural error, resulting in a final sample of 306 (80% women, $M{age} = 20.39$ , SD = 3.31).
 The final sample size was determined in part from a power analysis based on 75% power to detect a main effect of a magnitude similar to that observed in Study 1, and in part by aiming to collect as much data as possible until the end of the school semester, even if that meant including a sample slightly larger than the calculated estimate.

-Participants followed a similar procedure as in Study 1: we used the same cover story about a memory test and the same experimental manipulation (1.5 grams of ginger or sugar, both in gel-capsules coated with ginger powder).
+Participants followed a similar procedure as in Study 1: we used the same cover story about a memory test and the same experimental manipulation (1.5 g of ginger or sugar, both in gel-capsules coated with ginger powder).
 There were, however, four critical differences from the procedure of Study 1.
-First, instead of the key dependent variable involving judgments of disgusting photos, participants made judgments about several possible moral violations, on a scale from 1 (Perfectly OK) to 9 (Extremely Wrong); the only exception was for judgments of legislation allowing first cousins to marry, which were made on a scale from 1 (Strongly Support Legalization) to 9 (Strongly Oppose Legalization).
+First, instead of the key dependent variable involving judgments of disgusting photos, participants made judgments about several possible moral violations, on a scale from 1 (perfectly OK) to 9 (extremely wrong); the only exception was for judgments of legislation allowing first cousins to marry, which were made on a scale from 1 (strongly support legalization) to 9 (strongly oppose legalization).

 Second, the disgusting photos used during the early "photo memorization" component of Study 1 were replaced with photos of a neutral valence so as to not accidentally induce feelings of disgust at any point in the experiment, separate from feelings that might spontaneously occur as a result of reading about moral violations.
-Third, to examine our exploratory hypothesis regarding bodily sensation awareness, we measured this dispositional tendency using the same scale that has been used to measure it in the relevant past research-the Private Body Consciousness Scale (Miller et al., 1981; Schnall et al., 2008).
+Third, to examine our exploratory hypothesis regarding bodily sensation awareness, we measured this dispositional tendency using the same scale that has been used to measure it in the relevant past research-the Private Body Consciousness Scale (Miller, Murphy, & Buss, 1981; Schnall et al., 2008).
 Participants completed this measure after responding to the vignettes about moral violations.

-Fourth, to test whether reduced feelings of disgust-and not other emotions-might mediate any observed effects of ginger on moral judgments, at the very end of the study participants completed a post-task measure of emotions.
-Specifically, participants were asked to "rate the extent to which you feel each of the following emotions, right now" (in the following order: angry, anxious, afraid, disgusted, embarrassed, happy, proud, sad) on a scale from 1 (Not at all) to 4 (Somewhat) to 7 (Very).4 Although it not clear that participants would still feel disgust from the vignettes at the end of the study, measuring disgust earlier on-either prior to or simultaneously with our measure of moral judgments-would have primed participants to think about their disgust feelings, and potentially led them to use those feelings (or the lack thereof) in making their moral judgments.
-Because we wanted to avoid this potential confound (which is the benefit of using a pharmacological means to inhibit feelings of disgust without participants' awareness), we opted to measure disgust feelings at the very end of the experiment only - knowing that an absence of experimental effects on this measure might be attributable to the time delay since presentation of the moral violations.
+Fourth, to test whether reduced feelings of disgust-and not other emotions-might mediate any observed effects of ginger on moral judgments, at the very end of the study participants completed a posttask measure of emotions.
+Specifically, participants were asked to "rate the extent to which you feel each of the following emotions, right now" (in the following order: angry, anxious, afraid, disgusted, embarrassed, happy, proud, sad) on a scale from 1 (not at all) to 4 (somewhat) to 7 (very).
+Although it is not clear that participants would still feel disgust from the vignettes at the end of the study, measuring disgust earlier oneither prior to or simultaneously with our measure of moral judgments-would have primed participants to think about their disgust feelings, and potentially led them to use those feelings (or the lack thereof) in making their moral judgments.
+Because we wanted to avoid this potential confound (which is the benefit of using a pharmacological means to inhibit feelings of disgust without participants' awareness), we opted to measure disgust feelings at the very end of the experiment only-knowing that an absence of experimental effects on this measure might be attributable to the time delay since presentation of the moral violations.